32 Fur-Tastic Jobs Working With Animals — And How to Land One

 4. National Park Ranger

-The National Parks make for the perfect solo trip, friendship bonding experience and family vacation.
-But they require a lot of maintenance, conservation and preservation efforts, traffic control, research and more.
+The National Parks are perfect for solo trips, friendship bonding experiences and family vacations.
+But these parks also require a lot of maintenance, conservation and preservation efforts, traffic control, research and more.
 That’s where the National Park Rangers come in.

-The kind of work rangers do is as varied as our own National Parks, from aquatic research at Biscayne National Park in South Florida to providing safe experiences in bear country in Glacier (Montana), Yellowstone (Wyoming), etc. Some rangers lead bird-watching expeditions while others restore butterfly habitats.
+Working with animals as a ranger could mean doing aquatic research at Biscayne National Park in South Florida or providing safe experiences in bear country in Glacier (Montana), Yellowstone (Wyoming), etc. Some rangers lead bird-watching expeditions while others restore butterfly habitats.

 Education required: Typically, park rangers earn a four-year bachelor’s degree, though the major can vary from earth and environmental science to biology.